 UPDATE: The Home Office has provided a statement about Tyler's ban from the UK.
 "Coming to the U.K. is a privilege, and we expect those who come here to respect our shared values.
 The Home Secretary has the power to exclude an individual if she considers that his or her presence in the UK is not conducive to the public good or if their exclusion is justified on public policy grounds.”

-UPDATE 2: The Telegraph claims that Tyler is the first musician ever to be banned from the UK because of lyrics.
+UPDATE 2: The Telegraph are claiming that Tyler is the first musician ever to be banned from the UK because of lyrics.

 It’s difficult to find a circumstance where one can group Shirley Phelps-Roper, Robert Mugabe, and Tyler, the Creator together.
 All three are famous for a different reason: Phelps-Roper is the former spokesperson for the Westboro Baptist Church; Mugabe is the self-confessed “Hitler of our time”; Tyler is a musician.
 Yet all three find themselves on a list together now, of people banned from entering the UK.

-Which brings us to Tyler, the Creator, an infinitely more challenging situation.
+Which brings us to Tyler, the Creator, an infinitely more challening situation.
 He’s a musician, not a dictator or an ignorant activist.
-In the last six years, the 24-year-old has launched a record label, a network television series, a clothing line, a festival, and in the process become an inspiration to young people across the world.
-Yet last night Tyler’s manager published a blog post stating he has been banned from the United Kingdom for three to five years because his work “fosters hatred with views that seek to provoke others to terrorist acts” and “encourages violence and intolerance of homosexuality.”
+In the last six years, the twenty-four year old has launched a record label, a network television series, a clothing line, a festival, and in the process become an inspiration to young people across the world.
+Yet last night Tyler’s manager published a blog post stating he has been banned from the United Kingdom for three to five years because his work “fosters hatred with views that seek to provoke others to terrorist acts” and “encourages violence and intolerance of homosexuality”.

-According to his manager, the ban was signed by the Secretary of State of the Home Department (we think he means Home Secretary, Theresa May) of the United Kingdom who sent a letter which “specifically cites lyrics he wrote six to seven years ago for his albums Bastard and Goblin.”
+According to his manager, the ban was signed by the Secretary of State of the Home Department (we think he means Home Secretary, Theresa May) of the United Kingdom who sent a letter which “specifically cites lyrics he wrote 6-7 years ago for his albums Bastard and Goblin”.

 The blog post goes on to state: “Does this then apply to book writers [who use a persona]?
 The fact that he has evolved into someone who has acknowledged and grown out of [using slurs] is simply lost in the narrative.
 Is he not worthy of the pat on the back for becoming aware and making changes?
 What message does that send?
 Is race a conscious or subconscious factor at all?”